Top front-end and back-end javascript frameworks

 7. PreactJS

-PreactJS is a JavaScript library which is said to be the fast 3Kb alternative to ReactJS using the same modern API.
-It implements the fastest virtual DOM, compared to other frameworks in the market.
+PreactJS is a JavaScript library that is said to be the fast 3Kb alternative to ReactJS using the same modern API.
+It implements the fastest virtual DOM compared to other frameworks in the market.
 Moreover, it is one of the smallest libraries in terms of size.

 PreactJs Pros and Cons - Front-End Framework